hapax/hapax.github.io/assets/minimal-networks.md

 through $B$.
 If two nodes are in the same blob, such as $C$ and $E$, then pruning path $2$ has no effect on whether they are connected.
-If two are in different blobs, like $C$ and $D$, they can still reach each other using path $1$.
+If two nodes are in different blobs, like $C$ and $D$, they can still reach each other using path $1$.
 So, pruning redundant paths between $A$ and $B$ does not affect whether other nodes connect.